-Interview with an Expert: Dr Martin Baumers of the University of Nottingham
+Expert Interview: Dr Martin Baumers of the University of Nottingham06 February 2017

 Dr Martin Baumers is Assistant Professor in Additive Manufacturing Management at the University of Nottingham’s Faculty of Engineering.
 Martin’s research combines his background in economics with his longstanding interest in additive manufacturing and 3D printing, looking into the potential economic benefits this technology can offer.
 His most recent publication, in the Journal of Industrial Ecology, is titled “Shape Complexity and Process Energy Consumption in Electron Beam Melting: A Case of Something for Nothing in Additive Manufacturing?”

 Martin was kind enough to sit down with RP Platform to discuss the current state of additive manufacturing technology, its applications in manufacturing, and how he sees the field developing in the near future.

 RP Platform: How did your academic interest in additive manufacturing originally come about?

 Martin: In 2004, I saw a documentary where someone was presenting stereolithography as an additive manufacturing process.
 Having already studied Economics, and being interested in exploring the economics of technology, I decided 3D printing would be the focus of my future research.

 I apply a micro-economic perspective and toolset to technology.
 It’s all about making decisions at a personal or company level regarding 3D printing technology.
 I develop questions around that area, which then lead to questions of how we operate this technology in an efficient way.
 This, in turn, raises questions of build volume packing and scheduling and its successful implementation.